 By Clayton Dines (Creighton University) Once upon a time, college was considered a guaranteed ticket to career success.
 But these days, many college graduates enter the real world with a degree in one hand and a massive amount of student loan debt weighing them down in the other.
-A college degree can be a great … Continue reading Maxing Out: The Value of College”
+A college degree can be a great … Continue reading Maxing Out: The Value of College

 After the financial crisis of 2008 and 2009, my friend and I decided to start a landscaping business.
 Neither of us had gone to landscaping school nor did we have a particular affinity for lawn-mowers.
 (At least, not yet.)
-But hey, we thought, we live in Florida, grass grows like crazy most of the year, … Continue reading I Charged Too Little to Mow the Lawn”
+But hey, we thought, we live in Florida, grass grows like crazy most of the year, … Continue reading I Charged Too Little to Mow the Lawn

 You hear it all the time: “Something weird happens to you when you turn 30.”
 Life gets a bit more serious, namely career changes, concerns about retirement, and passing out well before midnight.
 The term “settling down” takes over your mind.
 This story does not apply to everyone.
-Being 30-year old today is much different … Continue reading Got a Little Older, Got a Little Wieser”
+Being 30-year old today is much different … Continue reading Got a Little Older, Got a Little Wieser